frankiegillis/frankiegillis.github.io/index.md

 For the things I've done, see my [CV](pdfs/CV.pdf) or my [LinkedIn](https://www.linkedin.com/in/frankie-gillis/).

-## Miscellaneous

-The blog section of this website mostly contains expositions on parts of undergraduate Mathematics I find interesting, along with writeups that I thought were nice enough to keep.

 <br>
 <div style="text-align: center"><img src="pdfs/Pseudo-Similar-Graph.png" alt="A graph with four mutually pseudo-similar vertices" width="66%"/></div>
 <br>

 In the above graph, the vertices labelled $1$, $2$, $3$, and $4$ have pairwise-isomorphic vertex-deleted subgraphs, but no automorphism of the graph maps one onto the other.
 We call vertices having this property (mutually) *pseudo-similar*.
 Such graphs were the focus of my 2025 summer research.

+## Blog

+The blog section of this website mostly contains expositions on parts of undergraduate Mathematics I find interesting, along with writeups that I thought were nice enough to keep.